sisi-tarak/Java-DSA-Series/README.md

 ## **Introduction**

 Decision and Selection Control (DSC) is the backbone of basic programming, based primarily on _if-else_ conditions.
 In this guide, you'll learn how to tackle four classic programming problems **using only conditions (i.e., without any loops)**.
-We'll explain the logic, discuss why each technique works, and provide clean, well-commented Java code for each case.
+I'll explain the logic, discuss why each technique works, and provide clean, well-commented Java code for each case.

 These strategies are not just about coding, but also about thinking logically, analyzing constraints, and understanding the power and limitations of conditionals.